DylanMcBean/TikTokTextToSpeech/README.md

 # TikTok TTS Audio Generation

-A simple Python script that utilizes the TikTok TTS (Text-to-Speech) API to generate audio files from the text provided in a `.txt` file.
-The tool then combines all the generated audio snippets into a single `.mp3` file.
+A comprehensive Python tool that harnesses the power of TikTok's TTS (Text-to-Speech) API to produce audio files derived from provided text in a `.txt` file format.
+Following the text-to-audio conversion, the tool seamlessly stitches all the generated audio segments into a single `.mp3` audio file.

 ## Features
-- Takes text from a provided `.txt` file.
+- Sources text directly from a designated `.txt` file.
-- Splits the text into sections, ensuring each is within the character limit for the TTS API.
+- Intelligently segments the text to align with the character constraints of the TTS API.
-- Downloads audio snippets for each section using TikTok's TTS API.
+- Leverages TikTok's TTS API to procure audio segments for each split section of text.
-- Combines all snippets into a single, continuous `.mp3` file.
+- Seamlessly amalgamates all these audio segments into one unified `.mp3` file.
-- Provides progress tracking using a progress bar.
+- Enhances user experience by offering a real-time progress bar to track the conversion status.

 ## Installation